Table of Contents

 Adrenal Gland Hemangioma

 Adrenal gland hemangiomas are usually asymptomatic and nonfunctional.
 They are more common in people aged between 50–70 years of age and are more usual in men.

 Peripheral cavitation is seen in most biopsies, whereas central hemorrhage, necrosis, calcification, and fibrosis are the typical histopathological findings.
 Radiographic evaluation of such lesions can only raise suspicion but is not confirmatory, therefore the diagnosis can be confirmed only post-operatively and with histopathological examination.

 Contrast-enhanced MDCT shows a heterogenous centripetal lesion.
 Non-enhanced CT scans typically reveal a hypo-attenuating lesion that can range in size from few cubic centimeters up to 25 cm³.
 Central lesion calcifications are more common with larger lesions.

-T1-weighted MRI shows a heterogenous lesion with peripheral hypo-intensity and possibly central hyperintensity.
+T1-weighted MRI shows a heterogeneous lesion with peripheral hypo-intensity and possibly central hyperintensity.
 T2-weighted MRI images show a very hyperintense lesion.
 Hemangiomas show post-contrast enhancement after contrast administration on CT and MRI.

 Adrenal Gland Schwannoma